niwith/DropInMultiplayer/DropInMultiplayerV2/README.md

     * /join_as Commando
     * /join_as Huntress
     * /join_as Captain

+### How to Join Existing Game (Epic)
+If anyone has used this mod on epic and can confirm the steps to join an ongoing game through epic, please let me know.
+I have not been able to test this myself.

 ### More Chat Commands Examples
 These commands should be sent into the game chat, can also be used in console with dim_ added to the start of the command name, e.g. dim_join_as